ldpliu/egent/docs/playbook.md

 ### Core Concepts

-#### 1. Knowledge Base
+#### 1. Knowledge

 Each knowledge file contains a description of the knowledge domain.
-A knowledge file will be referenced by the task templates.
+A knowledge file will be referenced by the playbooks.

 Example: `frontend-team-repositories.md`